draft-js-plugins/draft-js-plugins/README.md

 #### How to write a Plugin

-Feel free to copy any of the existing plugins as a starting point.In this repository you also can find a [Guide](https://github.com/draft-js-plugins/draft-js-plugins/blob/master/HOW_TO_CREATE_A_PLUGIN.md) on how to create a plugin including a description of the supported features.
+Feel free to copy any of the existing plugins as a starting point.In this repository you can also find a [Guide](https://github.com/draft-js-plugins/draft-js-plugins/blob/master/HOW_TO_CREATE_A_PLUGIN.md) on how to create a plugin, including a description of the supported features.
 In addition you can contact [@nikgraf](https://github.com/nikgraf) directly in case you need help or simply open a Github Issue!

 ## Discussion and Support
-Join the channel #draft-js-plugins after signing into the DraftJS [Slack organization](https://draftjs.herokuapp.com) or check out or collection of frequently asked questions here: [FAQ](https://github.com/draft-js-plugins/draft-js-plugins/blob/master/FAQ.md).
+Join the channel #draft-js-plugins after signing into the DraftJS [Slack organization](https://draftjs.herokuapp.com) or check out our collection of frequently asked questions here: [FAQ](https://github.com/draft-js-plugins/draft-js-plugins/blob/master/FAQ.md).

 ## Development